 The luxurious Lexus LS 500h is the only luxury hybrid saloon on the market right now.
 However, new hybrid or plug-in hybrid versions of the Mercedes S Class and Audi A8 are expected to appear in the near future, and the Lexus is very close in price to the all-electric Tesla Model S.

-The LS 500h is a relatively rare sight on Britain's roads; its maker doesn't expect to sell more than 100 in Britain before the end of 2018.
-If you do see one, though, you'll recognise it instantly.
+The LS 500h is a relatively rare sight on Britain's roads; its maker doesn't expect to sell more than 100 a year in Britain If you do see one, though, you'll recognise it instantly.
 Its curvaceous outline looks more hatchback than saloon and, though its huge, angular front grille and aggressive z-shaped headlights rather polarise opinion, there's no dispute that it makes a statement.

 And that's a big part of what the LS 500h is about.
 Choosing one marks you as somebody who doesn't follow the crowd.
 Its unique style continues inside, too, where things are perhaps even more individual thanks to a wide, sculpted dashboard with high-quality metal inlays and a sleek layout that avoids being too heavy on buttons.

 It's fair to say that the LS 500h – despite its hybrid nature – doesn't stack up particularly well if your sole aim is to save money or protect the environment, though.
 With no model claiming more than 36.2mpg, plug-in hybrid rivals have the Lexus licked for economy, on paper at least, and soundly beat it for CO2 emissions, too.
 The LS 500h is more competitive against diesel alternatives in these areas, but is considerably more expensive to buy than most of them, too.
 And, although Lexus says that it can offer true zero-emissions motoring at up to 87mph, it falls short of claiming an official battery range.